A series of free, online Intermediate Algebra Lessons or Algebra II lessons.

 Polynomial Division: Long Division, Dividing by a binomial

-This video provides two basic examples of how to divide a degree two trinomial by a degree one binomial.
+Examples of how to divide a degree two trinomial by a degree one binomial